fetzu/memoire-iotbs/jbono_MEMOIRE_Bibliographie.md

 Selected Writings of Pauline Kael*, New York, Library of America, 2011, pp. 358-367.

-LAVALLEY, Al, *Invasion of the Body Snatchers*, New Brunswick, Rutgers University Press, 1989.
+LAVALLEY, Al (éd.), *Invasion of the Body Snatchers*, New Brunswick, Rutgers University Press, 1989.

 LAVERY, David, « Departure of the Body Snatchers, or the Confessions on a Carbon Chauvinist », *The Hudson Review*, Vol. 39, No. 3, automne